razvanmarinescu/brain-coloring/README.md

 # Installation without Docker (only for advanced users)

+[This](https://www.youtube.com/watch?v=rzGb40PUVX8) video can help walk you through the installation process.

 Note that this is harder due to the need of installing packages in the python version bundled with blender.

 1. Install blender 2.79 from https://www.blender.org/download/releases/2-79/